Are you in need of a New Jersey Age Discrimination Lawyer?

 New Jersey state law, the New Jersey Law Against Discrimination, addresses labor unions and employers with respect to age discrimination.
 This statute prohibits employers from treating you disproportionately based on your age when considering you for a job, terminating your employment or trying to enforce retirement.
 This applies to individuals between the age of 18 and 70.
 There are some jobs however, that are exempt.
 Age discrimination is also prohibited for a wide range of activities that deal with the terms, conditions and privileges of your ongoing employment.

-At Castronovo & McKinney, Employment Attorneys, our team of New Jersey Age Discrimination Lawyers offers you extensive legal resources to pursue a successful claim and the full compensation you deserve.
-There are legal remedies available for age discrimination under New Jersey law that aren’t available under the ADEA.
+At NJ Employment Lawyers, LLC, Employment Attorneys, our team of New Jersey Age Discrimination Lawyers offers you extensive legal resources to pursue a successful claim and the full compensation you deserve.
+There are legal remedies available for this under New Jersey law that aren’t available under the ADEA.
 For example, you may be able to recover compensatory and punitive damages for successful age discrimination claims with the NJ Division of Civil Rights.
 And there are various avenues you may pursue.
 Our knowledgeable lawyers know the ins and outs of the system, and we use our considerable skills and experience to help you obtain the most favorable outcome possible.

 Common Questions Clients Ask Us About Age Discrimination in NJ

-• Is there a minimum or maximum age that qualifies someone for age discrimination?
+• Is there a minimum or maximum age that qualifies someone for discrimination?

-• Is it age discrimination if my employer replaces me with a younger employee if my job has physical requirements?
+• Is it ageism if my employer replaces me with a younger employee if my job has physical requirements?

 • Am I being discriminated against based on my age if I am being forced into retirement because I am over a certain age?